douglashamilton/research-plan-implement/research.md

 ### Steps (max 3 bullets)

-* 1–3 concrete next actions to move from research → planning.
+* 1–3 actions to move from research → planning (focus on Slice 1 enablement).

 ### Research brief